paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-02-13-kris_benbow.md

 * * *

 This news comes just over a year since [the death of my friend James][14].
-Indeed it was Kris, knowing that I would be missing updates posted to Facebook, who told me about him moving to a hospice.
+Indeed it was Kris, knowing that I would be missing updates posted to Facebook, who told me about him being moved to a hospice.
 All of which puts my dithering about whether or not to spend a weekend in Scotland -- and more besides -- into perspective.
 Once again I'm reminded that life is not only short, but unpredictable.
 That time with friends should be treasured.
 That if I want to go somewhere, I should just go.

 Fuck it, let's go to Australia!